 Article 2 ADMINISTRATION Regulation 2232B 7.
 RESULTS-WHAT WILL BE ACCOMPLISHED FROM MY GOAL?
-PRINCI GOAL #2 PAL PROFESSIONAL DEVELOPMENT PAGE TWO NOTE: GOALS are not achieved without care ful planning.
+PRINCI GOAL #2 PAL PROFESSIONAL DEVELOPMENT PAGE TWO NOTE: GOALS are not achieved without care ful planning .
 Be specific and clear.
 1. STRATEGIES/ACTIVITIES-WHAT SHOULD I DO TO ACCOMPLISH MY GOAL?
 2. PROGRESS-HOW WILL I MEASURE PROGRESS?
 BY WHAT DATE WILL THIS GOAL BE COMPLETED?
 3. OBSTACLES-WHAT OBSTACLES WILL I OVERCOME TO ACHIEVE MY GOAL?
 4. SUPPORTERS- WHO CAN HELP ME TO ACHIEVE MY GOAL?
 WHOM DO I NEED TO INVOLVE TO ACHIEVE "BUY-IN"?
 5. REWARDS-WHAT WILL I SAY OR DO WHEN I EXPERIENCE SUCCESS?
 6. RESOURCES-WHAT INTERNAL/EXTERNAL

-Article 2 ADMINISTRAT ION Regulation 223 32B RESOURCES WILL I USE?
+Article 2 ADMINISTRAT ON Regulation 22321 32B RESOURCES WILL I USE?
 7. RESULTS-WHAT WILL BE A FROM MY GOAL?
-ACCOMPLISHED PAGE THREE Check the appropriate box t that best relates yo our specific GOAL to evaluat tion results and/or school/dist rict needs: GOAL #1 Assessment Results Principal Summative Evaluation School Renewal Plan District Strategic Plan ☐Priı Scl L #2 sessment Results ncipal Summative Evaluation nool Renewal Plan trict Strategic Plan MONITORING STAGES PRINC NCIPAL'S SIGNATURE EVALUATOR'S SIGNATU TOR'S SIGNATUR E IMPLEMENTATION (Pre-Conference) NCIPAL'S SIGNATURE EVALL JATOR'S SIGNATURE FEEDBACK (Mid-Year Conference) NCIPAL'S SIGNATURE JATOR'S SIGNATURE
+ACCOMPLISHED PAGE THREE Check the appropriate box that best relates your specific GOAL to evaluation results and/or school/district needs: GOAL #1 Assessment Results Principal Summative Eva School Renewal Plan District Strategic Plan luation ☐Priı Scl L #2 sessment Results ncipal Summative Evaluation nool Renewal Plan trict Strategic Plan MONITORING STAGES PRINC IPAL'S SIGNATURE EVALUA TOR'S SIGNATUR E IMPLEMENTATION (Pre-Conference) NCIPAL'S SIGNATURE EVALL Today's date: JATOR'S SIGNATURE FEEDBACK (Mid-Year Conference) NCIPAL'S SIGNATURE JATOR'S SIGNATURE

 Article 2 ADMINISTRATION Regulation 2232B

 END-OF-THE-YEAR

 PRINCIPAL'S SIGNATURE EVALUATOR'S SIGNATURE

 Today's date: Today's date:

-COMMENTS: ·
+COMMENTS: